Catholic Church in China: Republic of China

+In 1926, the first Chinese Catholic Bishops in modern times were consecrated in Rome: Odoric Chenge Hede, Philippus Zhao Huaiyi, Simon Zhu Kaimin, Joseph Hu Ruoshan, Melchior Sun De-zhen, and Aloysius Chen Guodi) were consecrated in Rome.
+The Holy See framed these consecrations as an important moment for indigenizing the Catholic Church.
+After leaving Rome, the new bishops toured Italy, France, Belgium, and Holland where crowds of local European Catholics greeted them.
+Critics of the consecrations reacted strongly, such as former Italian diplomat to China Count Carlo Sforza, who contended that the Holy See had been naively optimistic and that the supremacy of the Aryan race was unchallenged.

 After the Japan succeeded in its invasion of Manchuria and its 1932 establishment of its Manchukuo puppet state, the Vatican retained its presence in the occupied region.
 This initially resulted in tension between the ROC and Vatican, but the Vatican ultimately satisfied the ROC that it needed to maintain its presence in the occupied region for the benefit of Catholics there and that the Vatican's presence did not imply an acceptance of the Manchukuo state.

 Within months of his election, Pope Pius XII issued a further change in policies.
-On 8 December 1939, the Sacred Congregation for the Propagation of the Faith issued—at the request of Pope Pius—a new instruction, by which Chinese customs were no longer considered superstitious, but instead an honourable way of esteeming one's relatives and therefore permitted by the Catholic Church.
+On 8 December 1939, the Sacred Congregation for the Propagation of the Faith issued—at the request of Pius XII—a new instruction, by which Chinese customs were no longer considered superstitious, but instead an honourable way of esteeming one's relatives and therefore permitted by the Catholic Church.

 The internuncio Antonio Riberi arrived in China in 1942.
 The government of the Republic of China established diplomatic relations with the Vatican in 1943.
 As the Church began to flourish, Pope Pius established a local ecclesiastical hierarchy and elevated the Archbishop of Peking, Thomas Tien Ken-sin, SVD, to the Sacred College of Cardinals.
 After World War II, about four million Chinese were members of the Catholic Church.
 This was less than one percent of the population but numbers increased dramatically.
 In 1949, there existed: